-The DIR-300A device is a wireless router with a built-in 4-port switch.
+The DIR-815 device is a wireless dual band router a built-in 4-port switch.
 It provides a fast and simple way to create a wireless and wired network at home or in an office.

-You are able to connect the wireless router DIR-300A to a cable or DSL modem or to a private Ethernet line and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
+You are able to connect the wireless router DIR-815 to a cable or DSL modem or to a private Ethernet line and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
 The built-in 4-port switch enables you to connect Ethernet-enabled computers, game consoles, and other devices to your network.

-Using the DIR-300A device, you are able to quickly create a wireless network at home or in your office, which lets your relatives or employees connect to your wireless network virtually anywhere (within the operational range of your wireless network).
-The router can operate as a base station for connecting wireless devices of the standards 802.11b, 802.11g, and 802.11n (at the rate up to 150Mbps).
+Using the DIR-815 device, you are able to quickly create a wireless network at home or in your office, which lets your relatives or employees connect to your wireless network virtually anywhere (within the operational range of your wireless network).
+The router can operate as a base station for connecting wireless devices of the standards 802.11a, 802.11b, 802.11g, and 802.11n (at the rate up to 600Mbps1).